HaziqFariduddin/Image-Generator-Client/README.md

 # Image-Generator-Client

-A minimal client for Midjourney/OpenJourney/Stable Difussion hosted inference API on Replicate
+A minimal client for Stable Difussion hosted inference API on Replicate